speedbird620/Yet-another-simulator-chair/README.md

 Installing the electronics

-In order to install the hall sensors, a few 3D printed items has been developed.
+In order to install the hall sensors, a few 3D printed items have been developed.
 Please find the STL-files in the above repository.

 _The holder for the Hall-sensor, arm, link and bracket._